allenokech/SFIA2-Project/README.md

 ![test-graphs](./documentation/Test-Graphs.png)

 ### Frontend
 Below is the frontend page of the application that users are met.
 As you can see, the page has a title signifying what the application is (a Skyrim character generator) and prompts the user to refresh the page to generate a new character.
+The race, class and build is displayed after each generation accordingly.

 ![frontend](./documentation/Frontend.png)